Characterizing FaaS Workflows on Public Clouds: The Good, the Bad and the Ugly: Experiment Setup

 \subsection{Metrics}

-We measure, report and analyze key performance metrics from various logs in this characterization study.
+We measure, report, and analyze key performance metrics from various logs in this characterization study.
 For each workflow invocation, we give the \textit{End-to-End (E2E) latency} or \textit{makespan}, which is the time between the start of the first function execution to the end of the last function execution along the critical path of that workflow.
 We also split this into the \textit{function execution times} along the critical path and the \textit{inter-function times}.
-These are measured by XFaaS using telemetry code introduced into the function logic, and using workflow ID/function sequence IDs introduced into the inter-function message headers.
+These are measured by XFaaS using telemetry code in the function logic and using workflow ID/function IDs in the inter-function message headers.
 The time between the upstream function completing and the downstream function initiating is the \textit{inter-function time}.

 We also collect custom logs for our analysis, e.g., tracking the container IDs, CPU architectures, AWS Cloudwatch logs, and costing from the AWS and Azure portals.
 These help track \textit{cold-start overheads} and the scale-in/-out of containers, in relevant analyses.
-For AWS, we get a count of the concurrent containers indirectly through the number of concurrent executions since only one executes per container, reported every $1min$\footnote{\href{https://docs.aws.amazon.com/lambda/latest/dg/monitoring-concurrency.html}{Lambda Monitoring concurrency}, AWS, 2024}.
-For Azure, our custom logger records the container ID and timestamps per execution to identify the number of unique workers and executions at any times for a workflow.
-For AWS, invocations that exceed the $95^{th}$ percentile of E2E execution time are classified as a cold-starts; all AWS runs have stable and reproducible E2E times and this way of detecting cold-starts suffices.
+For AWS, we get a count of the concurrent containers indirectly through the number of concurrent executions since only one executes per container, reported every $1min$.\footnote{\href{https://docs.aws.amazon.com/lambda/latest/dg/monitoring-concurrency.html}{Lambda Monitoring concurrency}, AWS, 2024} \addc{ These are validated using direct measurements based on unique invocation identifiers and cold-start flags embedded in the function state~\cite{copik2021sebs,sebsflow}.
+We use a similar approach for Azure.} \modc{Our custom logger records the container ID from the function's state and timestamps per execution to identify a count of unique workers and executions at any time for a workflow.} For AWS, invocations that exceed the $95^{th}$ percentile of E2E execution time are classified as a cold-starts; all AWS runs have stable and reproducible E2E times and this way of detecting cold-starts suffices.
 For AzS and AzN, we detect the new containers on seeing a new container ID for an invocation.